Do you want to enjoy 25 miles of rugged coastal trail hiking along a secluded coastline in one of the prettiest portions of Northern California?

 Table of Contents

-The Lost Coast Trail is a 24.6-mile point-to-point (one-way) hike.
-Typically, it takes 3 to 4 days to complete.
-Depending on what pace you want to keep, you’ll either want to plan for a 2-night, 3-day trip or a 3-night, 4-day trip.
+The Lost Coast Trail is a 24.6-mile point-to-point (one-way) hike that typically takes 3 to 4 days to complete.
+Depending on your preferred pace, plan either for a 2-night, 3-day trip or a 3-night, 4-day trip.

 If you don’t want to organize a shuttle back to get from one of the trailheads to the other, you could hike it as an out-and-back.
 If you do this, that will make this a 50-mile and truly challenging, epic round trip.

-You need a King Range wilderness permit to camp overnight on any part of this trail.
-This is true all year round in all of the King Range National Conservation Area.
-Permits are only required for backpacking trips.
-They’re not required for day hikes.
+The required permit to backpack the LCT is a King Range wilderness permit which allows for overnight camping anywhere on the trail.
+This permit is valid year-round and covers the entire King Range National Conservation Area.
+Permits are only required for backpacking trips and not for day hikes.

 One permit can cover up to 3 people.
 You must start your hike on the start date listed on your permit.
 This is strictly enforced.
 There are no walk-in permits.
-You must use the King Range online permit system to obtain a permit.
+You must use the King Range online permit system to obtain one.

-You can get a permit at any time if they’re available, but permits tend to go quickly.
-Every year, permits are released on October 1st for the next year.
-If you’re hoping to take on the Lost Coast Trail in 2023, your best bet for obtaining a permit for the 2023 season is to get a permit on October 1st of 2022.
+You can get a backpacking permit at any time if they’re available, but they tend to go quickly.
+Every year, permits are released on October 1st for the next year, so 2023 permits are released on October 1st of 2022.

-Though most permits are snatched up almost immediately, you can get lucky if there is a cancellation – just be prepared to check the website frequently!
+Though most Lost Coast Trail permits are snatched up almost immediately, you can get lucky if there is a cancellation – just be prepared to check the website frequently!

-Most people who hike the Lost Coast park their car at one trailhead and organize a shuttle to get back to their car after completing the hike.
-We recommend organizing this shuttle at the start of your trip so you won’t be pressed for time to make your shuttle at the end.
+Most people who hike the Lost Coast park their car at one trailhead and take a shuttle to get back to their car after completing the hike.
+We recommend organizing this shuttle at the start of your trip so you won’t be pressed for time to make your shuttle at the end of the trail.

 To book a shuttle between trailheads, call as soon as you have your permits to book the pick-up date, time, and location for your trip.